tailcallhq/tailcallhq.github.io/outlines/understanding-graphql-subscriptions.md

 C. Writing resolvers for subscriptions

 D. Client-side setup

 - Using Apollo Client
+(Diagram - Flowchart showing the process to setup GraphQL Subscriptions using Apollo Client)

 - Alternatives to Apollo Client

 D. Handling events and triggers
+(Diagram - Flowchart showing how events are setup and managed in GraphQL Subscriptions)

 ## GraphQL Subscriptions vs. Other Real-Time Solutions

+(Infogaphic - A comparison table highlighting differences considering data format, use cases, scalability, performance)

 A. Comparison with REST + WebSockets